dev-academy-programme/orientation---Archived/expectations/README.md

 Please read about [The Three Pillars](/three-pillars/README.md).

-## Learning strategies

-Read more about our approach to education in the [Learning strategies section ](/learning-strategies/README.md)

 ## Looking for work

 Until you have graduated, please don't try to look for work as a developer.
 This includes applying for internship programs like Summer of Tech.
 At the end of the bootcamp we run a careers week which will help launch you into the job market.